 Steve Holland's research entails immune defects of phagocytes: GATA2 deficiency (MonoMAC), nontuberculous mycobacterial infections, chronic granulomatous disease, hyper IgE (Job’s) syndrome, leukocyte adhesion deficiency; cytokines and their receptors in the pathogenesis and therapy of infections; susceptibility to disseminated mycobacterial infections, such as GATA2, autoantibodies to interferon gamma and defects in the interferon gamma/IL-12 pathway; mechanisms of mycobacterial pathogenesis; mechanisms of bacterial pathogenesis (e.g., Burkholderia); mechanisms of Coccidioides

-to Iqbal Hamza, Ph.D., University of Maryland School of Medicine
+Iqbal Hamza, Ph.D.
+University of Maryland School of Medicine

 Lecture Summary: "Our long-term objectives are to identify the genes and pathways responsible for heme transport and trafficking in eukaryotes that have remained poorly understood.
 Many have a preconceived notion that the bulk of heme biology is well-understood.
 How does heme, a cytotoxic hydrophobic ring with an iron atom, moves within and between cells?
 How does heme traffic across cellular membranes and get into hemoglobin?
 These open questions are enormous holes in our knowledge.